 - If you do not pass the health exam in Korea you will likely have your visa revoked and will not have a job or health insurance.

 - Passport Photocopy

-- It is a photocopy the information page of your passport.
+- This is a photocopy the information page of your passport.

 - Make sure you have at least 6 months on your passport before it expires.

-- Make sure there is at least 1 completely empty page in your passport.
+- Make sure there is at least 2 completely empty pages in your passport.